Libra-Agario/Libragar/README.md

-### 1 -> C.A.W.txt https://github.com/Libra-Agario/Libragar/blob/main/C.A.W.txt
+### 1 -> If you want it to stay open constantly. read the details inside.
-open this and read the details inside.
+Libragar/C.A.W.txt - https://github.com/Libra-Agario/Libragar/blob/main/C.A.W.txt

 ### 2.  ~/workspace -> ssh command enter. ->